A note on the connection between non-additive entropy and $h$-derivative: -Derivative

-In Fig.~\ref{fig:exp-h-derivative} we illustrate the behavior of $D_h{\rm e}^x$ at different values of $h$ as an example.
+In Figure~\ref{fig:exp-h-derivative}, we illustrate the behavior of $D_h{\rm e}^x$ at different values of $h$ as an example.
 We could see that it behaves as an exponential when $h=0$.
 For any fixed values of $h$, $D_h{\rm e}^x$ is a monotonically increasing function with respect to the variable $x$.
-The values of this derivative also increase when the parameter $h$ gets larger.
+The values of this derivative also increase when the parameter $h$ becomes larger.

-With the definition of $h$-derivative V. Kac and P. Cheung~\cite{Kac-02} developed a type of quantum calculus, known as $h$-calculus.
-As a matter of fact, the operator like $h$-derivative is called the forward difference quotient operator.
-Analogously, it also has the backward difference quotient operator $\nabla_h$ and the central difference quotient operator $\delta_h$, defined as that~\cite{Jag-00}
+With the definition of $h$-derivative, V. Kac and P. Cheung~\cite{kac2002quantum} developed a type of quantum calculus, known as $h$-calculus.
+As a matter of fact, an operator such as $h$-derivative is called the forward difference quotient operator.
+Analogously, it also has the backward difference quotient operator $\nabla_h$ and the central difference quotient operator $\delta_h$, defined as~\cite{jagerman2000difference}

-Note that the symbol $\nabla$ is not the normal vector differential operator.
+Note that the regular vector differential operator $\nabla$ has been generalized based on $h$-derivative.
 We then explore the connection between the $h$-derivative entropy and its modified forms.